"The Truth in Our Stories"

 Thank you to our book sponsors, whose generosity maximizes the impact

 of every book purchased

 CenTex MFSA supports "The Truth in Our Stories" in memory of

 Julie Fuschak, a passionate supporter of Austin Region JFON and an instrumental figure in organizing clinics in Georgetown, Texas during ARJFON's early years.

 Eight of the immigrants featured in the book share their story in video format.
 Each of their stories can be viewed in full, separately, or in a 55-minute video that shares portions of each video story.

 We can facilitate or help equip you to facilitate a discussion of The Truth in Our Stories using a combination of video, book, and processing questions.

-A downloadable discussion guide is in development and will be available by May 1st.
+A downloadable discussion guide is in development.

 Sign up for a theological reflection course featuring The Truth in Our Stories book and videos through Education Beyond the Walls at Austin Presbyterian Theologial Seminary.